Will an IRS Tax Prep Service Replace H&R Block or TurboTax?

 A government-run tax preparation and filing service has some wondering if people will leave H&R Block and TurboTax and let the IRS do their taxes instead.

-For the 2024 tax filing season, the IRS piloted a tax prep and filing service where taxpayers could bypass accountants and popular software and file their federal tax returns directly with the agency — for free.
-The IRS Direct File limited program pilot was available to selected taxpayers in 12 states. *Update: The IRS announced in May 2024, that Direct File will become permanent.)
+For the 2025 tax filing season, the IRS will offer its new tax prep and filing service where taxpayers can bypass accountants and popular software and file their federal tax returns directly with the agency — for free.
+Last year, the IRS Direct File limited program pilot was available to selected taxpayers in 12 states.
+Now, the IRS plans for the program to be permanent, now offering it to taxpayers in 25 states.

 Sign up for Kiplinger’s Free E-Newsletters